My First Job Change as a Developer

 When my girlfriend and I went for a walk in December, this view extended to the left of the road towards Murchin.

-It’s been a while since I took care of my blog.
-Time to change that: I’d like to write more, let “much going on” to be an excuse and especially publish this draft (which hasn’t been touched for over a month).
+It’s been a while since I’ve looked after my blog.
+Time to change that: I’d like to write more, not let “much going on” be an excuse, and especially publish this draft (which hasn’t been touched for over a month).
 My experiences and link list are piling up...

 Time Flies – but Why?

 According to one theory among many, our perception of time is based on how many new things are stored in our memory.
-We only consciously perceive time as such, so to speak, when we have stored something new.
-Because less new experiences tend to be added with age, this time is perceived as compressed and thus seems to have virtually “evaporated”.
-Experiencing something new should therefore lead to a slower passing time.
+We only consciously perceive time as such when we have stored something new.
+As the number of new experiences decreases with age, time is perceived as compressed and seems to have “flown by”.
+Experiencing something new should therefore lead to time passing more slowly.

-According to this approach, my perception of time had been stretched since November and I had accumulated few new things.
-Which was simply not the case.
-On the contrary, many new experiences have been made.
+According to this approach, my perception of time since November should have been stretched and I should have stored few new things.
+This was simply not the case.
+On the contrary, many new experiences have come about.

 A Change of Work Is Exciting

-It was my first change of employment, so I was not yet familiar with the efforts and pains of preparation and transition.
+It was my first job change, so I was not yet familiar with the challenges and effort of preparation and transition.
 At Inter Medien there were still some projects to be completed and handed over, while at KATAPULT I was already initiating new ones.
-Admittedly, my departure from Inter Medien Networks was bumpy, which I want to learn from.
-I’m glad that I only worked part-time at both companies in December and that I have been working full-time at KATAPULT magazine since January.
-It is easier for me to concentrate on one job in my mind.
+Admittedly, my departure from Inter Medien Networks was a bumpy one, and I want to learn from that.
+I’m glad that I only worked part-time at both companies in December and that I’ve been working full-time at KATAPULT magazine since January.
+It is easier for me to concentrate on one job.

-From my next employer I had wished for a young, dynamic team.
-This is exactly what I found at KATAPULT.
-The same student spirit and the desire to change the world, although you are in a post-student phase of life.
+I had hoped for a young, dynamic team with my next employer.
+That is exactly what I found at KATAPULT.
+The same student spirit and desire to change the world, even though one is in a post-student phase of life.

-The editorial staff gave me an open and warm welcome, which I am happy about.
-Right at the beginning, the first project for issue 17, which was still to be published in December, awaited me: a donation website.
-Since there was no frontend developer yet, there was no design system in place.
-While I was working on the website, I started to work on the KATAPULT Design System, which I have been maintaining ever since.
-Only the documentation is lacking.
+The editorial team welcomed me openly and warmly, which made me happy.
+Right from the start, my first project awaited me for issue 17, which was due to be published in December: a donation website.
+As there was no front-end developer yet, there was no design system either.
+While working on the website, I started working in parallel on the KATAPULT Design System, which I have been maintaining ever since.
+Only the documentation is still missing.

-Best part of the project was the freedom to choose technologies I considered suitable for frontend and backend.
+The beautiful thing about the project was the freedom to choose the technologies I considered suitable for frontend and backend.
 In the frontend modern JavaScript, CSS and HTML; in the backend Kirby.
-Mollie is used as payment provider.
+Mollie is used as the payment provider.

 KATAPULT plants a forest in 2020: katapult-wald.de

-Already in mid-January I felt familiar with the people and could remember all their names.
-The agitation of the new job vanished, so that I “only” looked forward to work.
-Another project was for example katapult.link for Instagram - A Linktree Alternative from scratch.
-Since there are currently two websites, one for mobile devices and the other for desktop PCs, the Instagram bio could only feature one link, which in addition is cryptic.
+By mid-January, I felt familiar with the people and could remember all their names.
+The excitement of the new job had settled, so I was “just” looking forward to the work.
+Another project was katapult.link for Instagram – a Linktree alternative built in-house.
+Since there are currently two websites, one for mobile devices and one for desktop PCs, the Instagram bio could only share one link, which is also cryptic.
 Developing a new website will be one of my main tasks.
-The current one is outdated, no eye-candy and difficult for editors to use.
+The current one is outdated, not eye-catching, and difficult for editors to use.

-This is what I love about my work: Being able to easily implement the idea for katapult.link.
-Autonomous working is encouraged and I accept it with thanks.
+This is what I love about my job: being able to simply implement the idea for katapult.link.
+Autonomous work is desired, and I gratefully accept it.

-Since everything is always changing at KATAPULT, I didn’t stay long in the old office.
-Unfortunately there is a construction site next to the office, because of which we get a high visitor, but we have to move out soon.
+Since everything at KATAPULT is always in flux, I didn’t stay in the old office for long.
+Unfortunately, there is a construction site next to the office, which means we receive many visitors on one hand, but will also have to move out again soon.

 The Centre for Life Science and Plasma Technology is being built outside our office window.
 Because of this construction site, fans stormed our office on February 2 — including this woman.
 She brought along a whole truck full of people.
 Here editor-in-chief Benjamin Fredrich shows her the first KATAPULT book.